-Struggling with addiction is a challenge that can be lifelong and damaging without the support of loved ones.
-Motivating a loved one to go to rehab takes acknowledgment, research, and communication with their support systems before it is time for treatment.
+Struggling with substance abuse is a challenge that can be lifelong and damaging without the support of loved ones.
+Motivating a loved one to go to rehab for addiction takes acknowledgment, research, and communication with their support systems before it is time for treatment.

 Motivating a loved one to go to rehab requires multiple steps that you must handle with care and compassion.
 Once these steps are taken, you must find a suitable inpatient rehab program to assist your loved one on their journey to sobriety.

 Addiction is an uncontrollable psychological urge to seek out drugs, despite the neurological and physical harm it causes to the brain.
 SAMHSA’s National Survey on Drug Use and Health showed that 22.5 million people (8.5 percent of the U.S. population) from age 12 or older needed treatment for addiction in 2014.